 Failure to meet any of the above mentioned guidelines may result in the LTPL provider being placed on “probation” (corrective action) and/or termination of their LTPL contract and subsequent removal from the LTPL.

-Proof of BPPE Approval or BPPE Exemption must be submitted via US Postal Service or e-mail to:
+Proof of BPPE Approval or BPPE Exemption must be submitted via US Postal Service, e-mail or fax to:

 925 Del Paso Blvd